toplist2048/cscourses.online/_posts/2019-04-02-c-functions-and-program-strructure.md

     <pre>return-type function-name(argument declarations){
   declarations and statements
 }</pre>
+    <p>The returh statement is the mechanism for returning a value from the called function to its caller.
+Any expressioncan follow return:</p>
+    <pre>return expression;</pre>
     <h3>C External Variables</h3>
     <p>External variables are defined outside of any function, and are thus available to many functions.</p>
     <h3>C Scope Rules</h3>